 Mentone is the self-proclaimed “Egg Basket of the Midwest” because of prolific commercial egg production in the area, and holds an Egg Festival annually to celebrate their heritage.

 The Bell Aircraft Museum, located downtown near the crossroads of Indiana SR 19 & 25, is a memorial to local legend and aviation pioneer Lawrence D. Bell.
-Visitors enjoy access to Mr. Bell’s private collection of aircraft and aviation memorabilia.
+Visitors can see Mr. Bell’s private collection of aircraft and aviation memorabilia.

 Did you know?